G1ANT-Robot/G1ANT.Manual/appendices/common-arguments.md

 ## errorjump

-The `errorjump` argument specifies name of a label to jump to when an error occurs during command’s execution.
+The `errorjump` argument specifies name of a label to jump to when an error occurs during command’s execution or a timeout expires.
 It allows G1ANT.Robot to skip some part of the script and jump to the other.

 ### Example 1